marko-js/marko/docs/class-components.md

 ### `this.el`

-The root [HTML element](https://developer.mozilla.org/en-US/docs/Web/API/element) that the component is bound to.
+The root [`HTMLElement` object](https://developer.mozilla.org/en-US/docs/Web/API/element) that the component is bound to.
 If there are multiple roots, this is the first.

 ### `this.els`

-An array of the root [HTML elements](https://developer.mozilla.org/en-US/docs/Web/API/element) that the component is bound to.
+An array of the root [`HTMLElement` objects](https://developer.mozilla.org/en-US/docs/Web/API/element) that the component is bound to.

-> `this.el` and `this.els` are deprecated.
-Please `this.getEl()` or `this.getEls()` methods. see [Methods](#getelkey-index)
+> ⚠️ `this.el` and `this.els` are deprecated.
+Please use [the `this.getEl()` or `this.getEls()` methods](#getelkey-index).

 ### `this.id`

-The String ID of the root [HTML element](https://developer.mozilla.org/en-US/docs/Web/API/element) that the component is bound to.
+A string identifier for the root HTML element that the component is bound to.
+(Not the `id` attribute.)

 ### `this.state`

 The current state for the component.
-Changing `this.state` or any of its direct properties will result in the component being re-rendered.
+Changing `this.state` or its direct properties will cause the component to rerender.

 Only properties that exist when `this.state` is first defined will be watched for changes.
-If you don't need a property initially, you can set it to `null`.
+If you don’t need a property initially, you can set its value to `null`:

 ```marko
 class {